folio-org/okapi/doc/security.md

 error response.
 Okapi would then stop processing its module pipeline, and return that error response to the UI.

-1.4) Okapi received the OK response from the auth module.
+1.4) Okapi received the OK response from the auth module:
- * It notes that it received a X-Okapi-Module-Tokens header.
+ * It notes that it received an X-Okapi-Module-Tokens header.
 This indicates that authorization is done, so it can remove the X-Okapi-Permissions-Required and -Desired headers from following requests.
  * It notes that there were no tokens in that header, so it doesn't do anything special.
- * It sees that the next module to be called is the cal module
+ * It sees that the next module to be called is the cal module.
- * It checks where the cal module is running
+ * It checks where the cal module is running.
  * Send the request to the cal module with these headers:
      * X-Okapi-Tenant: ourlib
      * X-Okapi-Token: xxxxx
      * X-Okapi-Permissions: []

-1.5) The cal module receives the request.
+1.5) The cal module receives the request:
- * It looks up the current date, and formats is a suitable way
+ * It looks up the current date, and formats it in a suitable way.
  * It returns that to Okapi in a OK response.
 There are no special headers.

-1.6) Okapi receiceives the OK response.
+1.6) Okapi receives the OK response:
- * It sees this is the last module in the list
+ * It sees that this is the last module in the list.
- * So it returns the response to the UI
+ * So it returns the response to the UI.

 1.7) The UI displays the date on the screen.